xiaofengbbb/Multi-Scale-Network-IntrusionBehavior-Dataset/README.md

 # Multi-Scale-Network-IntrusionBehavior-Dataset

-We construct a novel multi-scale network intrusion behavior dataset including three attack scales (light, medium, and heavy) and two multi-scale attack patterns based on probability distributions (normal distribution and exponential distribution)
+## We construct a novel multi-scale network intrusion behavior dataset including three attack scales (light, medium, and heavy) and two multi-scale attack patterns based on probability distributions (normal distribution and exponential distribution)

+## This repository is a usable example of this dataset